-Immediate Removal of Students
+Immediate Removal of Student

-Student whose conduct poses a danger to persons or property or a continuous disruption of the academic process may be immediately removed from school.
+Students whose conduct poses a danger to persons or property or a continuous disruption of the academic process may be immediately removed from school.
 In such cases, the necessary notice hearing shall follow as soon as possible.

-In cases of serious or continuous misconduct, the principal or designee may suspend a student and request a joint conference with the parent/guardian and the student.
+In cases of serious or continuous misconduct, the principal or designee may suspend a student and request a joint conference with the parents or guardian and students.